 About the institution

-NTU is based in Nottingham, one of the UK's most popular student cities with over 60,000 students choosing to study here.
-It's not hard to see why; Nottingham is a top shopping, culture and sporting city, as well as ranking as the third most cost-effective city in the UK, according to the Student Living Index 2015.
+NTU is based in Nottingham, one of the UK's most popular student cities.
+Over 60,000 students study here and it's not hard to see why; Nottingham is a top shopping, culture and sporting city, as well being one of the top ten most cost-effective cities in the UK, according to the NatWest Student Living Index 2016.